Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 Follow our social media accounts to keep up to date with specific programs and initiatives.

 The Climate Change (State Action) Act 2008 (the Act) sets the Tasmanian Government’s legislative framework for action on climate change.
 The Act requires that an independent review is undertaken every four years.
-Two stages of the review are complete and the third stage of this engagement process is now open.
+Two stages of the review are complete and we are now in the third stage of this process.

 In May 2017 the Tasmanian Government prepared a response to the recommendations of the Independent Review (Stage 1 below).
 The response supports recommendations one, two and four, and supports recommendations three and five in-principle, noting that additional consultation and analysis is required to determine the best approach for their implementation.